humancomputerintegration/JumpMod/README.md

 For more information, please refer to our paper: http://lab.plopes.org/#JumpMod

-# parts for each assembly:
+# parts for each assembly

 | **Item**                                      | **Qty** | **Exemplary link**                                                                                                                                                                                                                                        | **Approx. unit cost (in USD)** |
 | --------------------------------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ |